-This cake sounds scrumptious.
+This cake sounds splendid (not to mention fun!).

 filed under: bits and pieces